 7. Learning and comprehension become progressively more organized

 Constructivism in learning theory promotes experiencing self-organization and mental manipulation, and it encourages students to control their own cognitive processes.
 Since the outbreak of COVID-19, it has been seen that online learning tools help students comprehend the content better.
+Teachers can present students with organized and scaffolded learning experiences, supporting comprehension and engagement.
 The reason for this is that online learning requires 40-60% less time than traditional classroom learning[3].

 What is the difference between a traditional and a constructivist classroom